 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

-Being overweight and especially obesity (severe overweight) are risk factors for non-communicable diseases such as cardiovascular disease, type 2 diabetes, some types of cancer and musculoskeletal diseases.
+Overweight and especially obesity (severe overweight) are risk factors for non-communicable diseases such as cardiovascular disease, type 2 diabetes, some types of cancer and musculoskeletal diseases.
 There is also an association with mental health and quality of life.
-Being overweight usually occurs due to an imbalance between the intake and output of energy.
-A healthy lifestyle with a balanced diet and enough exercise are very important in this respect, but other factors such as stress, lack of sleep, consumption of medication, hormonal balance and a genetic disposition towards overweight or obesity also play a role.
+Overweight can be caused by any of a number of factors.
+A healthy lifestyle with a balanced diet and enough exercise is very important; but other factors such as stress, lack of sleep, consumption of medication, hormonal imbalance, microbiomes and a genetic disposition towards overweight or obesity also play a role.
+Obesity is classified as a chronic disease (WHO, 2024).

-This indicator was calculated on the basis of data from the Swiss Health Survey.
-It shows the percentage of overweight and obese people aged 15 and over living in private households grouped according to their body-mass-index (BMI).
-The pie chart also shows the distribution of the four BMI groups (see below for criteria) in the population.
+This indicator has been calculated on the basis of data from the Swiss Health Survey (SHS, n2022 ≈ 22 000), and is updated every five years.
+It shows the proportions of 15-year-olds and over living in a private household who are overweight or obese based on their body mass index (BMI).
+It also shows the distribution of the Swiss population into four weight groups based on their BMI (see below).

-The body-mass index is calculated by dividing body weight (in kilograms) by height (in metres) squared.
-BMI = body weight in kg / (height in m)2.
-The data shown here are based on information provided by the people interviewed.
+A person’s BMI is calculated by dividing their weight (in kilograms) by their height (in metres) squared: BMI = body weight in kg / height in m2.
+The data shown here are based on the weight and height information provided by the persons interviewed.

 Federal Office of Public Health FOPH